Customer willingness to recommend

 Part of the Brand FunnelMagnetism refers to the attraction your brand has with the target market.

 There are two aspects to brand Magnetism.
-Firstly the strength of appeal and interest in the brand.
+Firstly, the strength of the brand’s appeal and interest.
 Secondly, it is about the segments and groups interested in the brand.
-Understanding who and who isn’t interested in your brand is the first step in creating a strong marketing and brand strategy.
+Understanding who is and isn’t interested in your brand is the first step in creating a strong marketing and brand strategy.

-Brand Magnetism is the holy grail for many brands as it is often associated with some of the best and most iconic brands in history.
+Brand Magnetism is the holy grail for many brands, as it is often associated with some of the best and most iconic brands in history.

 Brand Fame